 Sequence alignments can provide valuable insights into the evolution of a particular protein.
 Protein sequences are typically aligned by comparing amino acid identities, amino acid types, amino acid similarities, and protein structural motifs or domains.
-A set of symbols are typically used to identify identical and similar amino acids in aligned sequences; the UniProt tools use the "", ":", and "." symbols.
-An (asterisk) indicates positions which have a single, fully conserved residue.
-A: (colon) indicates conservation between groups of strongly similar properties.
-A. (period) indicates conservation between groups of weakly similar properties.
-Therefore the hierarchy of conservation using these symbols is (identical) >: (colon) > . (period).
+A set of symbols are typically used to identify identical and similar amino acids in aligned sequences; the UniProt tools use the "\", ":", and "." symbols.
+An \ (asterisk) indicates positions which have a single, fully conserved residue.
+A : (colon) indicates conservation between groups of strongly similar properties.
+A . (period) indicates conservation between groups of strongly similar properties.
+A . (period) indicates symbols is \ (identical) > : (colon) > . (period).